Webservice-Digital/PHP-Info/README.md

 ### No subheaders in some tables

 Yes, I know.
 When I'll need it, I'll fix this.
-If you really need it - modify code at line 39 and 41 where Regular Expressions are reside.
+If you really need it - modify code at line where comments marked `** RE:` where Regular Expressions are reside.
 You may want to catch `tr` with `class="h"` to determine the subheader.

-Check line 60, where new tables are builts.
+Check line marked `** Table row:`, where new tables are builts.

 ### Only 2 columns some 3 column tables is retrived

 Are you really need it?
-If so, modify code if regular expressions at line 39 and 41.
-You may need to catch all 3 values, and at line 43 they can be added to array, that keep all gathered values.
+If so, modify code if regular expressions at line where comments marked `** RE:`.
+You may need to catch all 3 values, and at neext close line marked `2016:`, they can be added to array which keep all gathered values.

-Check line 60, where new tables are builts.
+Check line marked `** Table row:`, where new tables are builts.

 ## License